The latest updates and resources for the St. Paul’s community during the global coronavirus (COVID-19) pandemic

 - Online resources for children and their families

-- Hope for the Journey, meditations by Fr.
-George and Fr.
-Javier.
+- Hope for the Journey, meditations by Father George, Father Javier, and Mother Alice.

 - Resilience: COVID-19 Parents and Caregivers Guide

 - Viewing services on Facebook (Notes and Tips)

 - Weekly Update October 15, 2021: A Letter from the RectorDear Friends, This week I want to draw your attention to the next three […]

 - Youth NewsClick Continue reading for Zack’s weekly email to the EYC community at St. Paul’s.